ubc-subbots/triton/src/triton_object_recognition/README.md

     ros2 launch triton_object_recognition base_yolov3.launch.py

-You should see `ObjectRecognizer loaded successfully` if successful.
+You should see `ObjectRecognizer successfully started!` if successful.

 ## Nodes